qdread/SEAStats/index.md

 ### A practical toolkit for mixed models in R

-Four one-hour lessons on fitting simple linear mixed models in R (Lessons 3 and 4 in a six-lesson series).
+Four one-hour lessons on fitting simple linear mixed models in R (Lessons 3-6 in a six-lesson series).
 *Taught in hybrid format in Raleigh, NC, December 8-9, 2022.*

 Full-text version                                                         | Slides                                          | Worksheets